Royals vs. Guardians Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has collected 75 hits with 14 doubles, 15 home runs and 11 walks.
+- Salvador Perez has 76 hits with 14 doubles, 15 home runs and 12 walks.
 He has driven in 40 runs.

 Pérez Recent Games